Continental AG: Post-war

+In 2017 Continental signed a partnership to be the Tour de France official tire sponsor till 2027.

 On 13 November 2020, it was announced that Nikolai Setzer would take over as CEO following the short-notice resignation of Elmar Degenhart.

 In February 2021, Continental announced that it acquired a minority stake in Recogni, a German-U.S. start-up, to advance its autonomous driving technology.
 The start-up is working on a new chip architecture for object recognition in real time based on artificial intelligence.

-In December 2021, as a result of a diplomatic spat between Lithuania and China over Taiwan and human rights China pressured Continental AG to stop doing business with Lithuania.
+In December 2021, as a result of a diplomatic spat between Lithuania and China over Taiwan and human rights, China pressured Continental AG to stop doing business with Lithuania.

 In April 2022, Continental resumed production of tires in Russia despite International sanctions during the Russo-Ukrainian War due to 2022 Russian invasion of Ukraine.

+In February 2024, Continental AG cut around 7,150 positions in its auto unit.

 Interior Division

 The Interior Division is organised under the following five business units: